laravel/docs/quick.md

 		return View::make('users')->with('users', $users);
 	});

-Let's walk through this route.
-First, the `all` method on the `User` model will retrieve all of the rows in the `users` table.
-Next, we're passing these records to the view via the `with` method.
-The `with` method accepts a key and a value, and is used to make a piece of data available to a view.
+Here, the `all` method on the `User` model will retrieve all of the rows in the `users` table.
+Next, it passes these records to the view via the `with` method, which accepts a key and value.
+The next section tells how to use the data in a view.

-Awesome.
-Now we're ready to display the users in our view!

 <a name="displaying-data"></a>
 ## Displaying Data

-Now that we have made the `users` available to our view, we can display them like so:
+Now that `users` are available to our view, we can display them:

 	@extends('layout')